 - A deeper understanding of the importance of Nonviolence in the coming Kingdom of God is directly connected to Paul’s idea about “the foolishness of the cross.”

 - How are God’s enemies defeated then if not through violence?

 - Some biblical scholars and Christian thinkers believe that the nonviolence of the early church was a practical exercise since they didn’t have the power, authority or weapons to use violence in the first 313 years after Jesus death and resurrection.
 Therefore, they believe the early church chose nonviolence as a practical strategy to survive.

 - Others believe that early church nonviolence was only a short term ethic, until the imminent arrival of the kingdom of God.
-Once God’s kingdom was announced they assumed that God’s faithful people would fight alongside God to violently defeat God’s enemies and the enemies of his people Israel.
+Once Jesus announced God’s kingdom many assumed God’s faithful people would fight alongside God to violently defeat God’s enemies and the enemies of his people Israel.

 - Jesus clearly rejected both of these paths.
 “Jesus rejection of eschatological violence was central to his ministry.” says Dr. Jesse Nickel.

 - Jesus’ non-violence was central to his ministry and is central to the way his kingdom comes into the world through his people, his holy nation and royal priesthood the church.
 “Jesus’s rejection of Eschatological violence is directly related to how God’s kingdom is inaugurated and is directly bound up in the character and identity of those in his Kingdom.
 Blessed are the peacemakers because they will be called the children of God.”
 Dr. Jesse Nickel.

 Jesse’s research should challenge you and inspires you!
 It won’t leave you bored if you care about healing the world and if you’re still reading this, then you do care about healing the world.